 Very sad knowing how much pain there is behind the scene.
 Be prepared that if someone from the crowd notices you are taking a photo they will immediately scream pointing at you to ask for money.
 I got frozen when suddenly half of the crowd started starring at me because I just took one picture.
 I got really confused at first that I did something wrong.
 But don’t worry, everything is only about money. 🙂

-Traditional performances in Jemaa el-Fna
+Traditional performances in Jemaa el-Fna.

-The souks – street markets
+The souks – street markets in Marrakesh.

 Best places to see in Marrakesh!